 Stakeholder involvement

-The Agency for the Cooperation of Energy Regulators (the Agency), in close cooperation with the European Network of Transmission System Operators for Electricity (ENTSO for Electricity), shall organise stakeholder involvement regarding the requirements for grid connection of power-generating facilities, and other aspects of the implementation of this Regulation.
+The Agency for the Cooperation of Energy Regulators (the Agency), in close cooperation with the European Network of Transmission System Operators for Electricity (ENTSO for Electricity), shall organise stakeholder involvement including pooling aggregators who offer services or ancillary services on different voltage levels with distributed PGU/PGCM (e.g. EVs) regarding the requirements for grid connection of power-generating facilities, and other aspects of the implementation of this Regulation.
 This shall include regular meetings with stakeholders to identify problems and propose improvements notably related to the requirements for grid connection of power-generating facilities.

 Article 12